Estimation and Testing of Forecast Rationality with Many Moments: Introduction

+At the core of the EKT (2005) framework lies a definition of forecast rationality based on optimal forecast generation, wherein rational forecasts are those that minimize expected losses under the forecaster's subjective, and possibly asymmetric, loss function.
+EKT (2005) establish conditions under which the forecaster's attitude parameter $\alpha$ can be identified and propose a $J$-test for overidentification to assess forecast rationality within a generalized method of moments (GMM) setting that accommod-\\ates asymmetric loss.
+The loss function introduced by EKT (2005) is specified as follows\looseness=-1 in which $e_{t+h}$ stands for the forecast error, $\mathbb{I}(\cdot)$ is an indicator function that equals one when $e_{t+h}<0$ (overestimation) and zero otherwise, \(p\) is a positive exponent determining the curvature of the loss function, \(\alpha \in (0,1)$ is an asymmetry parameter, defining the degree of the forecaster's tolerance for errors\\ in different directions, and $h \geq 0$ is an integer variable that measures the forecast horizon.\looseness=-1

-In accordance with the optimization problem \eqref{eq1}, the appropriate action that forecast producer takes should satisfy the forecast optimality condition\looseness=-1 where $\alpha_0$ and $p_0$ represent the true values of $\alpha$ and $p$, respectively, \(W_{t}\) is the information (instrument) set that the forecaster knows at time \(t\), and the optimal forecast error follows a martingale difference sequence with respect to the information set at time $t$.
-However, usually not all of information in \(W_{t}\) is accessible to a forecast user.
-For the purpose of backing out \(\alpha,\) according to the orthogonality of marting-\\ale differences, we only need an instrument set \(V_{t} \subset W_{t},\) satisfying\looseness=-1
+In accordance with the optimization problem \eqref{eq1}, the appropriate action that forecast producer takes should satisfy the forecast optimality condition\looseness=-1 where $\alpha_0$ and $p_0$ represent the true values of $\alpha$ and $p$, respectively, \(W_{t}\) denotes the information (instrument) set available to the forecaster at time \(t\), and the optimal forecast error forms a martingale difference sequence relative to $W_t$; see \cite{EK08, EK16}.
+However, forecast users may not have access to the full information set \(W_{t}\).
+To estimate \(\alpha,\) based on the orthogonality of martingale\\ differences, it suffices to have a subset of instruments \(V_{t} \subset W_{t}\) such that\looseness=-1 which is sufficient to identify $\alpha$ even under model misspecification.